apache/age-website/docs/clauses/create.md

 # CREATE

-The CREATE clause is used to create graph vertices and edges.
+The `CREATE` clause is used to create graph vertices and edges.

 ## Terminal CREATE clauses

-A create clause that is not followed by another clause is called a terminal clause.
+A `CREATE` clause that is not followed by another clause is called a terminal clause.
 When a cypher query ends with a terminal clause, no results will be returned from the cypher function call.
 However, the cypher function call still requires a column list definition.
 When cypher ends with a terminal node, define a single value in the column list definition: no data will be returned in this variable.

 Query